Sukoon Houseboat, Srinagar

 ⏱️ Full day trip

 Leave by 7:30 AM for Pahalgam to arrive before the day tours crowd the valleys.
-The drive via the NH44 takes you through Awantipora, Bijbehara, and Anantnag — a pleasant valley drive alongside the Jhelum River.
+The drive via NH44 takes you through Awantipora, Bijbehara, and Anantnag — a pleasant valley drive alongside the Jhelum River.
+Check our Srinagar distances guide for accurate travel times.

 Betaab Valley & Aru Valley

-Betaab Valley near Pahalgam with a crystal-clear stream flowing through green meadows
+Betaab Valley near Pahalgam Kashmir — crystal-clear stream flowing through lush green meadows ringed by pine forests and snow-capped mountains, made famous by the Bollywood film Betaab

 Betaab Valley — lush meadows made famous by Bollywood

-Aru Valley in Pahalgam with pine forests and snow-capped mountain backdrop
+Aru Valley in Pahalgam Kashmir — the peaceful alpine valley with dense pine forests and snow-capped mountain backdrop, the ideal base for trekking and photography in South Kashmir

 Aru Valley — ideal base for trekking and photography